ut-issl/s2e-documents/General/How to make VS project from CMake.md

      - Base file for CMake
    - ./CMakeSettings.json
      - Setting file for VS to use CMake
-   - Other CMakeLists.txt
+   - Other CMakeLists.txt in subdirectories
-     - Currently, we don't have, but we will make CMakeLists in sub directories.

 ## 2. Flow of compiling in VS